Gov. Phil Murphy declared a state of emergency due to flooding around New Jersey.

 Heavy rain caused flooding, damage and road closures around the state – particularly in central New Jersey.

-New Jersey Transit says that train and light rail service may be impacted by the weather.
-The agency also says that several bus routes are subject to detours due to flooding.
+New Jersey Transit said that train and light rail service could be impacted by the weather.
+The agency also said that several bus routes are subject to detours due to flooding.

 “NJ TRANSIT bus and private carrier bus services are accepting rail tickets and passes systemwide,” the company wrote on X.